Layr-Labs/eigensdk-go/examples/incredible-squaring/README.md

 The `numberSquared` field represents the result of the squaring operation with the received number to square.

-### Business logic in the entities
+### Specific business logic

-- Aggregator: The aggregator does not have much business logic, since the task processor implementation lies in the Indexing Task Processor one, which can be seen as the default.
-If wanted to create your task processor, you can base it on the ITP implementation, and change what you need.
-- Challenger: The challenger business logic lies in Task response validation.
-To validate the response, the challenger first calculates the response with the same function as the operator (the ComputeResponse method of the Squaring ResponseCalculator) and then compares it with the received response, raising a challenge if they differ.
-- Operator: The operator responds to tasks using the Squaring ResponseCalculator struct, which has a ComputeResponse method (satisfying the ResponseCalculator interface).
-The Squaring response calculator is made with the builder provided by the SDK for non-state-saving calculators.
+For computing the response, the challenger and operator use the ComputeResponse method of the Squaring ResponseCalculator.
+This Squaring response calculator is made with the builder provided by the SDK for non-state-saving calculators, that receives a function to calculate the logic.

-- Task spammer: The task spammer logic lies in the sequence that generates the values pulled by the spammer at the SDK level.
-More specifically, the input passed to the spammer when it makes a pull is passed to the yield function inside the closure.
+In the specific case of the squaring the function receives an input of an uint256, and performs the squaring of it, returning the result.

+To create the sequence that passes input values to the task spammer, we use the sequence generator in the task manager main (in `examples/incredible-squaring/task-spammer/main.go`), that creates a sequence that on each iterarion advances on 1 and gives as input the iteration number.

 ## How to run